gumpu/kagglehiggs/Docs/questions_and_ideas.md

 1. How does xgboost use the weights in its algorithm?
 1. How are the missing values distributed over the various factors?
+1. Why is the cutoff point for xgboost 15% signal, while the training data has 35% signal?
+1. How does boosting work?

 ## Closed Questions